BURRELL SPECIAL SCENIC ROAD LOCOMOTIVES - WORKS NUMBER ORDER

 4021 LORD CURZON - Built 1925 - Harry Hall of Derby - Scrapped

 Canopy: HARRY HALL'S GORGEOUS GLITTERING WHALES ON TOUR

 This engine was supplied new to Harry Hall to power his "Gorgeous Glittering Whales" ride.
-The engine was fitted with the larger cylinders of the contractors type engines.
 It worked with THE WHALE.
 Harry Hall named the engine after the distinguished statesman who lived at Kedleston Hall, near Derby.
 Both engines travelled the Scenic Whale ride at fairs throughout the Midlands until 1937.
 LORD CURZON was then transferred to Hall's brother-in-law, Pat Collins of the famous Bloxwich concern, with whom she ended her days.
 The photo shows her with Hall's Whales in 1932.

 4030 THE DOLPHIN (GUVNOR) Built 1925 William S. Davies Stoke on Trent

 This was the last engine built at Burrell's Thetford works.
 The engine was supplied to William Davies in September 1925.
 In 1927 she was sold to John Shaw of Sheffield and renamed The Guv'nor.
 Later she was sold to the Merseyside traveller , H.J Wallis Junior and renamed The Commando.
 She was eventually sold into preservation in 1959.
 While in John Shaw's ownership the canopy was lowered by 6 inches.

 4092 SIMPLICITY - Built 1930 - Mrs Deakin of Brynmawr - Scrapped

 Canopy: A DEAKIN & SONS MODERN AMUSEMENTS